Issue No. 15

 A common nerve disorder that often appears alongside carpal tunnel syndrome is trigger finger, where swelling of the tendons of the index finger or thumb results in soreness or locking of the digit in a flexed position.
 The disorder usually can be treated initially through the use of nonsteroidal anti-inflammatory drugs or steroid injections, though surgery is an option for those who have severe cases, who aren’t candidates for nonsurgical treatments or who don’t experience relief from less-invasive methods.

 Don’t ignore the symptoms of these common culprits of hand numbness.
 Johns Hopkins plastic and reconstructive surgeons Scott Lifchez, M.D., and Jaimie Shores, M.D., discuss diagnosis and treatment of carpal tunnel syndrome, trigger finger and other common hand conditions.
-Minimally invasive approaches to surgery will be discussed.
-Refreshments will be served.
-Visit hopkinsmedicine.org/healthseminars to register.
+Minimally invasive approaches to surgery are also discussed.
+Visit http://bit.ly/carpaltunnelvideo to view the video.

 For more information, appointments or consultations, call 877-546-1872.